Curvature at the infinity of asymptotically flat Einstein manifold: Renormalized volume

 \section{Renormalized volume}

 In this section, we generalize the renormalized volume defined by \cite{biquard2023renormalized} for four dimensional ALE to general dimensions.
-The definition has been given in the introduction.
+The definition has been given in Section \ref{sec:intro}.
 The goal of this section is to prove Theorem \ref{thm:volume}.
 We also show that in dimension four, this definition coincides with the one defined in \cite{biquard2023renormalized}.